COMMONLY ASKED QUESTIONS ABOUT RECRUITMENT:

+A: Not necessarily.
+Each sorority has its own policies regarding legacies, which can be found in the PNM booklet.
+While it can be exciting to have a connection or tie to a chapter, the most important part is to keep an open mind through the recruitment process and find the best fit for YOU.

 Q: Are letters of recommendation mandatory for women to go through the recruitment process?

 Q: What are the expectations for a woman going through Panhellenic Recruitment?

 A: The most important expectation is to have a good attitude.
-The recruitment process can be a long and stressful one, but it is important to keep positive and trust in your Rho Gamma and the Panhellenic recruitment team.
+The recruitment process can be a long and stressful one, but it is important to keep positive and trust in your Recruitment Guide and the Panhellenic recruitment team.
 The other important expectation is that you attend ALL recruitment events, including orientation and all events on your schedule each day.
 Failing to attend an event will result in the woman being removed from recruitment.

 Q: What if I have class and I need to miss a recruitment event?

 A: If you have class or another important obligation it is understandable to miss a recruitment event.
 If you have class, notify your recruitment guide and she will help you to register your excuse on the recruitment website.
 If you do register your excuse, chapters will be able to see that and may still invite you to the next round.
 There may also be a possibility for virtual parties if needed.
 However, missing an event can greatly impact your recruitment experience and we recommend changing the conflict, if possible, to avoid missing any events.
 Remember that if you do not have an excused absence and you miss an event it may result in you being removed from recruitment.

 Q: How do sororities decide who to invite back to their events?